ArtS/arts.github.com/_drafts/how-to-use-bootstrap-3-validation-states-with-asp-net-mvc-forms.md

     ![Like a boss][3]
 </p>

-So following [Bootstrap's own documentation][4] we need to make sure that a control with error needs to have a parent with class `has-error` and validation error message needs to have class `text-danger`.
-And luckily with the help of jQuery this can be easily done in a matter of literally 2 lines of JavaScript.
+So following [Bootstrap's own documentation][4] we need to make sure that control with error has a parent with the class of `has-error` and the validation error message element needs to have the class of `text-danger`.
+And luckily we can do this with literally 2 lines of JavaScript.

 [1]:http://nimblegecko.com/dropdownlistfor-with-dictionaries-in-ASP-NET-MVC-and-why-SelectList-wants-to-kill-you/
 [2]:/img/mvc/bootstrap3/no-style.png